 The rich snippets support thumbnail image of the videos.
 You can provide details such as the description, thumbnail URL, upload date, and duration.
 Apart from YouTube, the video thumbnails can also be displayed for other websites.

-When Google finds valid reviews or ratings markup, they may show a rich snippet that includes stars and other summary info from reviews or ratings.
+When Google finds valid reviews or rating markup, they may show a rich snippet that includes stars and other summary info from reviews or ratings.

 A breadcrumb trail on a page indicates the page’s position in the site hierarchy.
 Search engines use breadcrumb markup in the body of a web page to categorize the information from the page on SERP.

 Breadcrumbs allow a user to navigate all the way up in the site hierarchy, one level at a time, by starting from the last breadcrumb in the breadcrumb trail.

 Pricing plays a very important role for e-commerce stores.
-The customers are always hunting for the competitive prices everywhere, they always compare the price from one website to another and select the one who offers the best price.
+The customers are always hunting for competitive prices everywhere, they always compare the price from one website to another and select the one that offers the best price.